-All early childhood settings require university qualified and trained staff.
+All early childhood settings require trained staff.
+Research consistently demonstrates that the qualities of the early childhood educator influences learning outcomes for children.
 There needs to be considerable investment in the pay and work conditions of staff in early childhood settings.
-Qualified early childhood teachers' wages and work conditions need to be on par with their counterparts in primary and secondary schools.
-The university education and training of an early childhood teacher is just as rigorous as a primary school teacher, and the work just as complex.
-Improving pay and work conditions will also improve the standing of early childhood teachers, and support retention in the workforce.
-This will cost money but it is essential to the quality of education and care.
+Trained early childhood teachers' wages and work conditions need to be on par with their counterparts in primary and secondary schools.
+The training to be an early childhood teacher is just as rigorous as a primary school teacher, and the work just as complex.
+This will also improve the standing of early childhood teachers, and support retention in the workforce.
+This will cost money but it is essential to the immediate and long term quality of education and care.